 MY INVITATIONS TO YOU

-If you want the details on what my favorites are and how I use them every day, I’d love to chat with you.
-I’ve had the privilege of seeing these precious and beautiful oils change people’s lives in ways they didn’t even realize was possible.
+If you want the details on what my favorite oils are and how I use them every day, I’d love to chat with you.
+I’ve seen these precious oils change people’s lives in ways they didn’t even realize was possible.
 Mine included.
 Perhaps they can do the same for you.
-Shoot me a message at oils [at] staciemahoe.com and we’ll set up a time to talk 🙂
+Contact me on Facebook or shoot me a message at oils [at] staciemahoe.com and we’ll set up a time to talk 🙂

 LAST BUT NOT LEAST

 Thank you for being here.
 Thank you for taking time out of your day to stop by and read this.
 I appreciate you.
 May you and your family have a very Merry Christmas and a Happy New Year.
-From our family to yours, we wish you the best in 2016!
+From our family to yours, we wish you the best in the New Year!